flexbase-eng/pay-with-flexbase/README.md

     amount - The amount of money in the transaction callback - The relative url path to be redirected to after a failure/success

+Note: Any html attribute updates or javascript property updates to the above 3 fields will automatically update the url in the link.